trustpilot/kafka-connect-dynamodb/docs/getting-started.md

 ### Running connector

-* First we need to make some configuration change to make connector package available to Kafka Connect:
+* First we need to perform some configuration changes to make connector package available to Kafka Connect:

   * Store downloaded connector jar file to a location in your filesystem.
 For instance: `/opt/connectors/my-dynamodb-connector`
   * Edit file `${CONFLUENT_PLATFORM_HOME}/etc/schema-registry/connect-avro-distributed.properties` and set `plugin.path=/opt/connectors`